mrkeyboard/focuson.js/README.md

 * `transition: 500` - in ms, amount of time it takes for the animation to go from the previous element to this one
 * `prevent_scroll: false` - true or false, whether to prevent the page from scrolling or not
 * `auto_scroll: true` - true or false, whether to scroll to the newly focused element if it's out of the user's screen.
-* `html: false` - If not false, contain an html string or a jquery object and appends it next to the focused element.
-Very recommended, good for extra information about the focused object.
+* `html: false` - If not false, expects an html string or a jquery object.
+Appends it next to the focused element.
+Good for extra information about the focused object.
 * `position: 'left'` - If there's an html to append, position is where to place it.
-Accepts left, right, top and bottom.
-Relative to the focused element, of course!
+Accepts `left`, `right`, `top` and `bottom`.
+Relative to the focused element.

 ### Global parameters

 * `shade_color: '#0'` - color of the shade
 * `shade_opacity: 0.7` - 0.0-1.0, opacity of the shade
 * `el_default: {}` - default empty, allows you to change the above element defaults.
-For example, if you know you want a 5 secodns timer between each element, you can just set it here instead of in each element.
-Usage
+For example, if you know you want a 5 secodns timer between each all elements, you can just set it here instead of in each of them.
+Usage:

 ```javascript
 guidejs.config = {el_default:{timer:5000}, shade_opacity: 0.3} // Note 'el_default' is an object.
 Don't confuse and put 'timer' up in config directly, it won't work!```

 ## Global functions